Le magazine indépendant et international du BPO, du CRM et de l'expérience client.

 Funded by the state, Atout France is an economic interest group responsible for various initiatives promoting France as a destination and, incidentally, for awarding hotel star ratings.
 A few weeks ago, we formally reached out by email — as instructed, since Atout France only has a voicemail — to the organization, which has been led since 2025 by Adam Oubuih, to understand what qualifies a hotel as a four-star property.
 We had stayed at the Nord-Pinus in Arles and were surprised that a four-star hotel offered no in-room TV.
 We eventually figured out that the Nord-Pinus was the equivalent of a four-star property.

 We are still waiting for a reply to that email.
 Atout France bears a striking resemblance to the Paris Tourist Office, now rebranded as "Paris je t'aime."
-Apparently, modernity means asking a tourist to send an email. ;)
+The quiet closure of Paris's last physical tourist welcome centre is surprising.
+Cat Khe, a former employee, recounted the story.

 It's high time a parliamentary committee looked into what France's state-run tourism bodies are actually doing with their public subsidies and operating budgets.